Externalism

-Another notable author is Alfred North Whitehead.
-Whitehead's process ontology is a form of externalism since it endorses a neutral ontology.
-The basic elements (prehension, actual occasions, events, and processes) proceeded from microscopic activity up to the highest level of psychological and emotional life.
-David Ray Griffin has written an update on Whitehead's thought.

-John Dewey also expressed a conception of the mind and its role in the world which is sympathetic with externalism.

-Gregory Bateson also outlined an ecological view of the mind.
-Because of his background in cybernetics, he was familiar with the notion of feedback that somehow hampers the traditional separation between the inside and the outside of a system.
-He questioned the traditional boundary of the mind and tried to express an ecological view of it, attempting to show that the chasm between mind and nature is less obvious than it seems.

 Semantic externalism

 Semantic externalism is the first form of externalism which was dubbed so.
 As the name suggests it focuses on mental content of semantic nature.

 Semantic externalism suggests that the mental content does not supervene on what is in the head.
 Yet the physical basis and mechanisms of the mind remain inside the head.
 This is a relatively safe move since it does not jeopardize our beliefs of being located inside our cranium.
 Hilary Putnam focused particularly on intentionality between our thoughts and external state of affairs – whether concepts or objects.
 To defend his position, Putnam developed the famous Twin Earth thought experiment.
 Putnam expressed his view with the slogan "'meanings' just ain't in the head."

 In contrast, Tyler Burge emphasized the social nature of the external world suggesting that semantic content is externally constituted by means of social, cultural, and linguistic interactions.

 Phenomenal externalism

 Phenomenal externalism extends the externalist view to phenomenal content.
 Fred Dretske (Dretske 1996) suggested that "The experiences themselves are in the head (why else would closing one's eyes or stopping one's ears extinguish them?), but nothing in the head (indeed, at the time one is having the experiences, nothing outside the head) need have the qualities that distinguish these experiences."
 (Dretske 1996, p.
 144-145).
 So, although experiences remain in the head, their phenomenal content could depend on something elsewhere.

 In similar way, William Lycan defended an externalist and representationalist view of phenomenal experience.
 In particular, he objected to the tenet that qualia are narrow.